dsyer/cloud-middleware-blog/README.md

 ## General Advice and Conclusion

 We have seen quite a few options and autoconfigurations in this short article, and we've only really used thee libraries (Spring Boot, Spring Cloud Connectors, and the Cloud Foundry buildpack auto-reconfiguration JAR) and one platform (Cloud Foundry), not counting local deployment.
 The buildpack features are really only useful for very simple applications because there is no flexibility to tune the connections in production.
 That said it is a nice thing to be able to do when prototyping.
-There are only two main approaches if you want to achieve the goal of deploying the same code locally and in the cloud, yet still being able to make necessary tweaks in production:
+There are only three main approaches if you want to achieve the goal of deploying the same code locally and in the cloud, yet still being able to make necessary tweaks in production:

 1. Use Spring Cloud Connectors to explicitly create `DataSource` and other middleware connections and protect those `@Beans` with `@Profile("cloud")`.
 The approach always works, but leads to more code than you might need for many applications.

 2. Use the Spring Boot default autoconfiguration and declare the cloud bindings using `application.properties` (or in YAML).

+3. Use Spring Cloud Connectors to discover the credentials, and bind them to the Spring Boot `@ConfigurationProperties` as default values if present.

 The two approaches are actually not incompatible, and can be mixed using `@ConfigurationProperties` to provide profile-specific overrides of default configuration (e.g. for setting up connection pools in a different way in a production environment).
 If you have a relatively simple Spring Boot application, the only way to choose between the two approaches is probably personal taste.
 If you have a non-Spring Boot application then the explicit `@Bean` approach will win, and it will also win if you plan to deploy your application in more than one cloud platform (e.g. Heroku and Cloud Foundry).